 List course prerequisite(s) and minimum grade(s) Permission of the Coordinator or CHD 1134, CHD (must include minimum grade if higher than a "D").
-1135, EEC 1000 with a grade of C or higher · The prepared source includes the collection of Provide justification for the proposed prerequisite(s).
-The proposed course includes the collection of materials necessary to present a portfolio for the prerequisite(s). national credential of Child Development Associate (CDA) or the Florida credential of the Florida Child Care Provider Credential (FCCPC).
+1135, EEC 1000 with a grade of C or higher Provide justification for the proposed prerequisite(s).
+The proposed course includes the collection of materials necessary to present a portfolio for the national credential of Child Development Associate (CDA) or the Florida credential of the Florida Child Care Provider Credential (FCCPC).
 The pre-requisite courses include foundational knowledge for completion of the field work and development of many artifacts contained within the portfolio.
-Will students be taking any of the prerequisites Yes listed for this course in different parts of the same term (ex.
+Will students be taking any of the prerequisites listed for this course in different parts of the same term (ex.
 Term A and Term B)?
-21/2 List course co-requisites.
+Yes List course co-requisites.
 N/A Provide justification for the proposed co- requisite(s).
-Is any co-requisite for this course listed as a co- No requisite on its paired course?
+Is any co-requisite for this course listed as a co- requisite on its paired course?
 (Ex.
-CHM 2032 is a co-requisite for CHM 2032L, and CHM 2032L is a co-requisite for CHM 2032) Course credits or clock hours 3 Contact hours (faculty load) This course should be treated as a practicum, based on class size, as a result of the field placement component.
-Are the Contact hours different from the Yes credit/lecture/lab hours?
-Select grade mode Standard Grading (A, B, C, D, F) Credit type College Credit Possible Delivery Types (Online, Blended, On Online and blended Campus) Course description (provide below) Course Description: The Florida Child Care Professional Certificate (FCCPC) and the National Child Development Associate (CDA) portfolio documenting successful mastery of Developmentally Appropriate Practices (DAP) is required for course completion and meets the Florida Department of Education and the Department of Children and Families requirements.
+CHM 2032 is a co-requisite for CHM 2032L, and CHM 2032L is a co-requisite for CHM 2032) No Course credits or clock hours 3 Contact hours (faculty load) This course should be treated as a practicum, based on class size, as a result of the field placement component.
+Are the Contact hours different from the credit/lecture/lab hours?
+Yes Select grade mode Standard Grading (A, B, C, D, F) Credit type College Credit Possible Delivery Types (Online, Blended, On Online and blended

+Course Description: The Florida Child Care Professional Certificate (FCCPC) and the National Child Development Associate (CDA) portfolio documenting successful mastery of Developmentally Appropriate Practices (DAP) is required for course completion and meets the Florida Department of Education and the Department of Children and Families requirements.
 Students are required to be evaluated on classroom seminars, field experiences and performance observation in an early childhood setting.
 The course also is one of four courses designed to meet the education requirements for the FCCPC and CDA.